m3dwards/longmynd.org/content/weather/weather-from-8th-may.md

 ---
 title: Weather from 8th May
-date: 2023-05-12T07:03:16.594Z
+date: 2023-05-13T08:49:42.143Z
 ---
 Saturday Corndon, but if it's NE is not at all great for soaring.
-Sunday might be ion the Mynd, but also currently more wind at Camlo forecast.
+Sunday might be on the Mynd, but also currently more wind at Camlo forecast.

 \-------------------------------------------------------------